 Get busy with the old fashioned gingerbread house recipe and show your children how to make a gingerbread house this Christmas.
 Start a wonderful family tradition!

-Should you buy one of the gingerbread house kits that are popular these days, or make an old fashioned gingerbread house recipe from scratch as Mom did?
+Should you buy one of the gingerbread house kits that are popular in grocery stores these days, or make an old fashioned gingerbread house recipe from scratch as Mom did?
 It's a decision faced by many parents.

 Today's kits make creating the gingerbread house easier for kids, but it was both fun and fascinating to watch Mom do it from scratch.
 Not a Christmas goes by that I don't think of those homemade gingerbread houses that she and I made together so many years ago.